scepter914/autoware-architecture-proposal/perception/radar_perception_design.md

 Considering typical radar output types, we suggest two sensor fusion types in the perception module:

 - Radar fusion in the object layer in the tracking module
-- Radar fusion in the `RadarScan` layer in the detection module
+- Radar fusion in the `ros-perception/radar_msgs/msg/RadarScan.msg` layer in the detection module

 ## Radar fusion in object layer in tracking module